cenacrharsh/JS-30-DAY-5/README.md

 ## Lessons Learned

-- Learnt a lot on how to use CSS `flex` better
+- Learned a lot on how to use CSS `flex` better
 - Got to know we can nest `flex`
 - An element in CSS can both be a flex-item and flex-container
 - Used `classList.toggle()`